Sims Legacy Collection โ€“ Reference

 Tools:

-Manual Editing: Notepad (plain text format)
+Manual Editing: Notepad (plain ASCII, Windows line endings)

-Auto-Generated: The Sims Creator
+Auto-Generated: The Sims Creator (when exporting a skin)

 .SKN3D Mesh Files